dburger/8rainstation-enhancer/README.md

   link "BURGER"
 * Make a paypal donation to the author to davidburger@gmail.com
 * Make a bitcoin donation to the author at bc1qk2d4h9rs9f26ylpctst5yv6jmgwk89e96wuenw
+* Buy the author a beer
+* Pay the author to write a custom Chrome extension